Phoenix Phiesta XXXVIII: “From the Ashes”

 Speaker Presentation System Information is HERE.

-Information below and in the sidebar agenda is tentative and subject to change.
+Information below and in the sidebar agenda is subject to change.

 Using the Power of the Mind to Lose Weight